 The mall is filled with big names like Armani, Bobbi Brown or Burberry, but there are also more affordable stores.

 There is always an area for special-themed shops, like all things Japan.
-Different pop-up stores with items related to the country display their goods.
+Different pop-up shops with items related to the country, display their goods.